Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

-For lower resolution classes C to E, the top-3 configuration achieves in average less than 1\% \gls{bd-br} increase for a maximum of 47\% complexity reduction.
-Compared to Fu {\it et al.}~\cite{fu_fast_2019}, our method has lower \gls{bd-br} increase for higher complexity reduction through all lower resolution classes.
-Li {\it et al.}~\cite{li_deepqtmt_2020} has higher \gls{bd-br} increase for lower complexity reduction for class C and D compared to our oop-3 configuration.
-For class E, Li {\it et al.}~\cite{li_deepqtmt_2020} solution obtained 5.6\% more complexity reduction but at the cost of 0.58\% \gls{bd-br} increase compared to our method.
-Chen {\it et al.}~\cite{chen_fast_2020} almost doubled the \gls{bd-br} loss with 1.76\% for a complexity reduction increase of 9.9\% compared to our top-3 configuration through low resolution classes.
-In the case of the top-2 configuration, low resolutions have lower performance compared to high resolutions.
-In fact, this approach on low resolution contents including classes C, D and E reaches the complexity of high resolution contents (classes A1, A2 and B) of 70.1\% for higher \gls{bd-br} loss of 3.06\% which is higher by approximately 1\% compared to the \gls{bd-br} loss of high resolutions contents (2.09\%).
-Low resolution contents result in deeper partitions, so the more the complexity is reduced, the less space is available to skip splits.
-As the global partition is composed of more split, the impact on \gls{bd-br} is more significant at high complexity reductions.
+For lower resolution classes C to E, the top-3 configuration achieves less than 1\% \gls{bd-br} loss for a maximum of 50.5\% complexity reduction.
+Compared to Saldanha {\it et al.}~\cite{saldanha_configurable_2021}, our method has approximately the same complexity reduction but obtains lower \gls{bd-br} loss under classes C and D. For class E, their solution achieves 4.3\% higher complexity reduction but with an increase of 0.4\% \gls{bd-br} loss.
+Li {\it et al.}~\cite{li_deepqtmt_2020} has a higher \gls{bd-br} loss for lower complexity reduction for classes C and D compared with our top-3 configuration.
+For class E, Li {\it et al.}~\cite{li_deepqtmt_2020} solution achieved the same complexity reduction but at the cost of 0.53\% \gls{bd-br} loss compared with our method.
+Chen {\it et al.}~\cite{chen_fast_2020} almost doubled the \gls{bd-br} loss for a complexity reduction increase of 3.8\% compared with our top-3 configuration through low resolution classes.
+In the case of the top-2 configuration, the performance is lower on low resolutions than on high-resolution.
+This approach on low-resolution contents, including classes C, D, and E reaches the complexity of high-resolution contents (classes A1, A2, and B) of 69.66\% for a higher \gls{bd-br} loss of 2.98\% which is higher by approximately 1\% compared with the \gls{bd-br} loss of high resolutions contents (1.97\%).
+Low-resolution contents result in deeper partitions, so the more the complexity is reduced, the less space is available to skip splits.
+Therefore, as the global partition is composed of more splits, the impact on \gls{bd-br} is more significant at high complexity reductions.

-The class F has specific sequences with screen content such as slides or gaming content.
-Our method is not optimized for this type of contents, since these contents have not been considered in the learning process.
-However, our approach still achieves 24.5\% complexity reduction for 1.34\% \gls{bd-br} increase.
-Chen {\it et al.}~\cite{chen_fast_2020} are the only one to report results on class F with three out of four sequences.
-In average, they got higher complexity reduction but for a higher \gls{bd-br} increase.
-Adding screen content to the training dataset could be a solution to overcome state-of-the-art techniques.
+Class F has specific sequences with screen contents such as slides or gaming content.
+Our method still achieves 44.7\% complexity reduction for 1.23\% \gls{bd-br} loss.
+The work of Chen {\it et al.}~\cite{chen_fast_2020} is the only one that reported results on class F with three out of four sequences.
+Our solution performs a slightly lower complexity reduction with a less \gls{bd-br} loss.